michael71/Lanbahn-Spark/README.md

 <h2>Pre-Requisites</h2>
 <pre>
 1) lanbahn hardware with Spark Core (see http://www.lanbahn.net/spark )
+2) Spark Core supplied with your wifi keys (with android SW on spark.io site)
-2) "firmware_A121.bin" installed on Spark Core
+3) "firmware_A121.bin" installed on Spark Core
-3) adapt the config file lb2spark.json which defines the mappings between Lanbahn commands and command for the sparks and, if you want to have a fast response to commands:
+4) adapt the config file lb2spark.json which defines the mappings between Lanbahn commands and command for the sparks

+and, if you want to have a fast response to commands:

-4) a spark-server in your local network (see documentation on http://docs.spark.io/ )
+5) a spark-server in your local network (see documentation on http://docs.spark.io/ ) and the keys of this server on your cores.
 </pre>

+<h2>How it works</h2>
+<pre>After starting the software with "node lanbahn2spark.js" a UDP multicast client
+is listening to UDP messages on the LANBAHN port 27027 and LANBAHN multicast group.
+When the client receives a "SET" messages with an address that can be matched to one of the connected spark cores, the spark core will be sent a http request with the appropriate command to change it outputs. </pre>